Case Study: 275 apartments, Westminster City Council

 Solution

-• Acts as a 24/7 single point of contact for external queries – filtering all resident queries to our client.
+• Acted as a 24/7 single point of contact for external queries – filtering all resident queries to our client.
 This single point of contact is advertised on the Abell and Cleland House website.

 Result